Oracle sink connector

 password

-By default, Decodable uses the stream name as the name of the table it creates.
+By default, Decodable uses the stream name as the name of the table it writes to.
 If a table already exists with that name and the schema of the stream matches the schema of the table, Decodable will write to the existing table.
+If it doesn’t exist, Decodable will create it.

-Each stream’s schema is automatically translated to Oracle, including:
+The schema of each stream is automatically translated to Oracle, including:

 • field names

-• data types (See Data types mapping for how Decodable types map to Oracle types)
+• data types (See data types for how Decodable types map to Oracle types)

 • primary keys